 “We won the first sectional they've won in 48 years or something like that,” McGlothin said.
 “It was awesome and a great time.
 Wayne's one of the best people, and still, we're really close, and I learned a lot from him.”

 But Barker believes it was McGlothin who made the biggest impact on the team.

-Following that, he spent five seasons as an assistant coach for the varsity team at Yorktown High School.
-But next, he found a lead role.
+Following that, he was a varsity assistant at Yorktown for five seasons, ut then he found a lead role.
 After a long tenure as an assistant, he was hired as the new head coach at his alma mater: Blackford High School.

-The new role came with new jobs for the first-year head coach.
+The new role came with new responsibilities for the first-year head coach.

 “You don't realize all the paperwork,” McGlothin said.
 “You become not just a coach, now you're checking people's grades, you're looking at whatever issues the kids are having.
-So now you’re a psychiatrist and psychologist.
-You're working on counseling with kids, you're spending time with them, buying and ordering everything and getting all the stuff.”
+So now you’re … working on counseling with kids, you're spending time with them, buying and ordering everything and getting all the stuff.”

 The family's decision

 When McGlothin was offered the Wes-Del job, he didn’t make the decision.